-The auditors, KPMG PLT (converted from a conventional partnership, KPMG, on 27 December 2016), have indicated their willingness to accept re-appointment.
+The auditors, KPMG PLT, have indicated their willingness to accept re-appointment.

-The auditors' remuneration is RM193,000 for the financial year ended 31 December 2016.
+The auditors' remuneration is RM215,000 for the financial year ended 31 December 2017.

 Signed on behalf of the Board of Directors in accordance with a resolution of the Directors: